jmkelly/GooseHtml/readme.md

 ## Warning: Expirimental and not ready for production

 ### Todo:
- - Introduction
  - How to use
- - Why?

- - more strongly typed elements
- - more strongly typed attributes
- - handle mixed text / element features
+ - ci/cd pipeline to build and release to nuget
+ - setup github page for docs
+ - ci/cd to push doc updates
+ - tidy up docs more, make it really nice
+ - tidy up readme to match the style of the docs..
  - try more apis to see if we can get something less verbose and nicer to use while remaining strongly typed

- - ci/cd
- - nuget package
+###Done:
+- Introduction - done see docs
+- Why? - done see docs